 While in prison, John sends his disciples to Jesus with a question: “Are you the Messiah we’ve been expecting, or should we keep looking for someone else?”
 (Matt.
 11:3 nlt).
 Was John disillusioned by Jesus?
 Had he expected Jesus to break him out of jail, overthrow Rome, and establish God's kingdom?
 Rome was still in power.
 Jesus was loving his enemies instead of destroying them.
-Did Jesus disappoint John’s expectations, causing him to doubt that Jesus was the Messiah?
-I think so.
+Jesus disappointed John’s expectations, causing him to question if he really was the Messiah.

 Like John, we’ve all had our expectations of what Jesus will do for us.
 We’ve had our cherished dreams of what life will be like when we follow him.
-You never expected he would allow your marriage to end in divorce, that you’d be fired from your job after thirty years of faithful service, or that your three-year-old would die of brain cancer.
-We never believed God would allow the things we’ve suffered to happen.
+You never expected he would allow your marriage to end in divorce, or that you’d be fired from your job after thirty years of faithful service, or that your three-year-old would die of brain cancer.
+We never imagined God would allow the things we’ve suffered to happen.
 As one of my seminary professors once said, when we signed up to follow Jesus, we thought we were getting on an airplane that would take us to a bright, sunny vacation place like Florida.
-But when we got off the plane, we found ourselves in the bitter, winter snows of Alaska.
+But when we got off the plane, we found ourselves in the bitter snowstorms of Alaska.

 I thank God for John.
 The greatest man who ever lived struggled with doubt and discouragement.
 God doesn't condemn us for our struggles.
 In fact, John had the courage to trust Jesus enough to come to him (through his disciples) and ask the hard questions.
 And John gives us permission to come humbly and honestly to God when we’re struggling with doubts and confusion too.
 Jesus revealed his power to John’s disciples so they could reassure John that he was the Messiah.
 He was worthy of John’s trust even though John was sitting in a stinking prison.